Mendudu/Mendudu/README.md

 ### 1. Event Loop
 Mendudu uses an event loop to handle asynchronous tasks.
 This allows the server to manage multiple tasks without blocking, ensuring efficient request handling.

+The event loop in the Mendudu framework is integrated and runs automatically when the server is started.
+Users do not need to perform any additional steps to utilize the event loop functionality.
+This simplifies the user experience, allowing users to focus on defining routes and middleware.

-Function: runEventLoop()
+- Function: runEventLoop()

-Continuously checks and executes tasks from the task queue (taskQueue) and microtask queue (microtaskQueue).
+Continuously processes tasks and microtasks.
-Executes all microtasks before handling tasks from the task queue, ensuring higher priority tasks are completed first.
-2. Task and Microtask Queue
+Task and Microtask Queues: Internal mechanisms for managing asynchronous tasks.
-Tasks and microtasks are managed in separate queues, enabling fine-grained control over the execution order.

-Functions: addTask(task), addMicrotask(microtask)
+- Functions: addTask(task), addMicrotask(microtask)

-addTask: Adds a task to the task queue, which will be executed by the event loop.
-addMicrotask: Adds a microtask to the microtask queue, which will be executed before tasks in the task queue.
+Used internally to schedule tasks and microtasks.

 ### 3. Routing
 Define routes for different HTTP methods (GET, POST, PUT, PATCH, DELETE) and paths.
 Each route has an associated handler function that processes the request.

-Function: registerRoute(method, path, handler)
+- Function: registerRoute(method, path, handler)

 Registers a route with the specified HTTP method and path.
 The handler function processes the request and returns the response.